Brachycephalic Obstructive Airway Syndrome (BOAS)

 - Keep cool indoors in summer

-We refer BOAS surgery to a surgical specialist because of the risk of complications.
-The specialist will need to assess the degree and severity of BOAS, then assess which components which need to be treated.
+We strongly recommend surgical specialist referral for BOAS surgery due to the risk of complications that may require 24/7 critical care (e.g. ventilation).
+The specialist will assess the degree and severity of BOAS to determine which components which need to be treated.
+Some preoperative imaging may be necessary such as chest x-rays or a CT scan.

 Surgery can involve:

-- Nostrils: Trimming the nostrils to help widen them.
+- Nostrils: Trimming the nostrils to help widen them (nasal alarplasty)

 - Soft palate: Trimming the elongated soft palate.
 If the soft palate is thickened, a folded flap palatoplasty (to shorten and thin the soft palate) may be used.